mazphilip/CausalStump/README.md

 # CausalStumps
-This package fits a Gaussian process to causal inference observational data.
+This package fits a Gaussian process for treatment effect estimation.
 It is part of my MSc project in Computational Statistics and Machine Learning at UCL in London 2016/17.

 This package can be installed using following command in R:
 ```R